uDALES/u-dales/docs/udales-example-simulations.md

 uDALES simulates a large variety of urban case studies.
 Here we showcase a few examples ([List of examples](#list-of-examples)) with different atmospheric stabilities and various setups (overview in [Table 1](#main-simulation-set-up-options)) to help you get started.
 The setups are in the `namoptions` file of your simulation.

 Note that we limited the simulation time to just a few minutes for demonstration, if you are looking to conduct realistic simulations, you need a much longer simulation time.
+If you wish to run all examples automatically and plot inputs and outputs as shown in this guide, you can follow the instructors detailed in the  our [development notes](https://github.com/uDALES/u-dales/blob/master/DEVELOP.md) instead.

 <!-- omit in toc -->
 ## Prerequisites